PRF Tagged Grants now open

 The PRF offers grants to both experienced and inexperienced or new researchers engaging research in specific interest areas of physiotherapy, physiotherapy education and professional practice.
 All grants applications undergo a rigorous assessment process managed by the Grants Review Committee.

-To date, over $900,000 has been provided to physiotherapy researchers with 92 per cent of grant recipients having subsequently presented their research findings at a conference; 74 per cent receiving further research funding and 67 per cent have had their results published.
+To date, the PRF has granted over $1 million to physiotherapy researchers.
+A recent review found that 92 per cent of grant recipients have subsequently presented their research findings at a conference; 74 per cent have received further research funding and 67 per cent have had their results published.

 The PRF was established in 1988 as a charitable trust.
 The corporate trustee of the Foundation is Physiotherapy Research Foundation Pty Ltd; the Directors of which are the National President and National Vice President of the Australian Physiotherapy Association.